Have you seen Cobra?

 - Can harm or kill pets.

-- Early detection is essential for preventing pest establishment.
-If you have seen or are in possession of a cobra please contact Biosecurity Queensland on 13 25 23.
+- If you see or are in possession of a cobra please contact our Customer Service Centre within 24 hours

 - The cobra is a prohibited invasive animal under the Biosecurity Act 2014.